-If staff have safeguarding concerns or an allegation of abuse is made about another member of staff (including supply staff, volunteers and contractors) posing a risk of harm to children this should be reported to Mrs A. Dunne.
+If staff have safeguarding concerns or an allegation of abuse is made about another member of staff (including supply staff, volunteers and contractors) posing a risk of harm to children this should be reported to the Headteacher.
 However, if it is a low level concern this should be reported to the DSL.
-Where there are concerns about the headteacher this should be referred to the chair of the governing board.
+Where there are concerns about the Headteacher this should be referred to the chair of the governing board.

-In the event of concerns/allegations about the Headteacher, where the Headteacher is also the sole proprietor of an independent school, or a situation where there is a conflict of interest in reporting the matter to the headteacher, this should be reported to local authority designated officer (LADO) and the Chief Executive Officer (CEO).
+In the event of concerns/allegations about the Headteacher, or a situation where there is a conflict of interest in reporting the matter to the Headteacher, this should be reported to local authority designated officer (LADO).